saranme/Chronic-Illness-app-project/README.md

 # chronic_illness_app_project

-This is an exploration and predicting pain level project about a chronicc illness app for patients.
+This is an exploration and predicting pain level project about a chronic illness app for patients.
 You can find the exploration presentation here https://slides.com/sara-6/deck/live?context=editing#/0/17

 What is this about?: